citp/privacy-policy-historical/d/di/dia/diamondresorts.com.md

 ## 10\.
 How to exercise your rights regarding your personal information

-Wherever you live, if you wish to exercise any of your rights regarding your personal information, please contact us as set out in section 21 headed **Contacting Us** and we will be pleased to help you with your request.
+Wherever you live, if you wish to exercise any of your rights regarding your personal information, please contact us as set out in section 21 headed Contacting Us and we will be pleased to help you with your request.
 Please note, that to protect your privacy we will contact you to verify your identity before we disclose any personal information to you or make any changes to the personal information we hold about you.

 ## 11\.
 Will you contact me for marketing purposes?
+How do I opt-out of marketing and other processing activities?

 As an owner, member or guest we would like to provide you with updates about promotions, special offers, new services and products which may be of interest to you based on what we know about you.
 If you have booked accommodation with us, we may send you information about offers for related travel services such as flights and rental cars.